interledger/rafiki/docs/transaction-api.md

 Rafiki sends webhook events to notify the wallet of payment lifecycle states that require liquidity to be added or removed.

-The `outgoing_payment.funding` event should be handled idempotently.
-The `Rafiki-Signature` header may be used as an idempotency key, or the wallet may call `Query.getOutgoingPayment` to retrieve `quote.maxSourceAmount` before calling `Mutation.fundOutgoingPayment` with that `amount`.
+Webhook event handlers must be idempotent.

+> **_NOTE:_**
+>
+> Calls to the following are idempotent:
+>
+> - `Mutation.createInvoiceWithdrawal`
+> - `Mutation.createOutgoingPaymentWithdrawal`
+> - `Mutation.requoteOutgoingPaymentWithdrawal`
+>
-(`Mutation.fundOutgoingPayment` will not succeed if the payment is not currently in the `Funding` state.
-Additionally, an overfunded payment will not send more than the quoted amount.)
+> Calling `Mutation.fundOutgoingPayment` is not idempotent.
+However, it will not succeed if the payment is not currently in the `Funding` state.
+Additionally, an overfunded payment will not send more than the quoted amount.

-For all other webhook events, calls to `Mutation.createInvoiceWithdrawal` and `Mutation.createOutgoingPaymentWithdrawal` are idempotent.

 ### `EventType`

 - `invoice.expired`: Invoice has expired.
 Call `Mutation.createInvoiceWithdrawal`.
 - `invoice.paid`: Invoice has received its specified `amount`.
 Call `Mutation.createInvoiceWithdrawal`.
 - `outgoing_payment.funding`: Payment needs liquidity in order to send `quote.maxSourceAmount`.
 Call `Mutation.fundOutgoingPayment`.
 - `outgoing_payment.cancelled`: Payment was cancelled.
-Call `Mutation.createOutgoingPaymentWithdrawal`.
+Call `Mutation.createOutgoingPaymentWithdrawal` and/or `Mutation.requoteOutgoingPaymentWithdrawal`.
 - `outgoing_payment.completed`: Payment completed.
 Call `Mutation.createOutgoingPaymentWithdrawal`.

 ### Webhook Event